ssbsukirat/medicine/Cardinal/Eye, ENT/EYE.md

 - If fovea involved --> RAPD, reduced acuity
 - rhegmatogenous retinal detachment --> starts with a hole, flap, or tear in the peripheral retina
 - more common in lattice degeneration (peripheral retinal thinning )
+- history of myopia, trauma, or prior cataract extraction are at greatest risk for retinal detachment.
+- diagnosis is confirmed by ophthalmoscopic examination of the dilated eye
+### Classic Migraine
 -